merkle-open/generator-nitro/app/templates/project/docs/client-templates.md

 # Precompiled handlebars templates for Nitro

 Precompiled templates allow markup to be precompiled on the server to be used on the client side to render dynamic data.
-For this to work you need a handlebars runtime on the client side (already configured in bower.json).
+For this to work you need a handlebars runtime on the client side.

+## Generating Templates

-## Template source
+### Template source

-The templates are generated from all files located in the directory `template` within a component with the file type `.hbs`.
+The templates are generated from all files with the file type `.hbs` located in the directory `template` within a component.
 The template name has not to contain slashes or special characters.
 Use only names with lowercase letters, dashes and dots.
-All handlebars helpers will be precompiled unchanged and have to be handled on the client side.

-## Template output
+### Precompiled template

-The precompiled template will be placed in the same `template` directory as the source.
+The precompiled template will be placed in the same directory as the source with the same name and the file extension `js`.
-The name of this output is the same as the one of the source.
-The file type of the precompiled template is `.js`.

-## Precompiled template namespace
+### Naming and namespace

-The name of the source file defines the key to access the precompiled template.
+`T.tpl` is used as the namespace for the precompiled templates by default and is conifgured in `gulp/compile-templates.js` The name of the source file defines the key to access the precompiled template.
 Hence the generated precompiled template can be accessed via the JavaScript object `T.tpl.<name>`.

 Example:

 * example.hbs --> example.js --> `T.tpl.example`
-* example.sub.hbs --> example.sub.js --> `T.tpl.example.sub`
+* example.links.hbs --> example.links.js --> `T.tpl.example.links`

-## Usage
+### Usage

-The following js code shows an example to use the template of a test component with the source file `Test/template/test.hbs`.
+The following js code shows an example how to use a precompiled template.

-    // check whether the precompiled template exists if (T.tpl && T.tpl.test) {
+    // check whether the precompiled template exists if (T.tpl && T.tpl.example) {

         // define the data
         var data = {